Stanisław Szostak: Polish–Soviet War

+Interwar Poland

-From 25 May to 18 August 1920 he was an officer cadet at Infantry Officers School in Warsaw.
-After completing the course he was assigned to serve with the reserve battalion of the 56 Wielkopolski Infantry Regiment as a platoon commander.
-On 15 December 1920 Stanislaw Szostak was promoted to the rank of a second lieutenant.
-On 3 May 1922 he was verified as a lieutenant with seniority from 1 June 1919 in the corps of Infantry Officers.
-In June of that year he was appointed to be the adjutant of the Second Battalion of 56th Wielkopolski Infantry Regiment.
+From 25 May to 18 August 1920, he was an officer cadet at Infantry Officers School in Warsaw.
+After completing the course he was assigned to serve with the reserve battalion of the 56th Greater Poland Infantry Regiment as a platoon commander.
+On 15 December 1920, Stanislaw Szostak was promoted to the rank of a second lieutenant.
+On 3 May 1922, he was verified as a lieutenant with seniority from 1 June 1919 in the corps of Infantry Officers.
+In June of that year he was appointed to be the adjutant of the 2nd Battalion of 56th Greater Poland Infantry Regiment.

 Early in 1924 Lt Szostak joined the Central Tank School of the 1st Tank Regiment, which was equipped with French Renault FT tanks, and from August 1925 he commanded a platoon of the 7th Tank Company.
 From 1928 to 1931 he commanded 6th, 7th, and then 4th company of tanks.
 On 19 March 1928 he was promoted to the rank of a captain (seniority from 1 January 1928).
 From June 1931 to April 1938 he took up training responsibilities.
 First, from June 1931 to April 1934 he lectured at the Training Centre of Tanks and Armoured Cars in Warsaw.
 Then, in the years 1935 to 1938 he was the head of the Training Department at the headquarters of the Armoured Corps attached to the Ministry of Military Affairs in Warsaw.

 On 19 March 1937 he was promoted to the rank of major of the Armour Corps.
 From April 1938 Major Szostak was a deputy commander of the 7th Armoured Battalion in Grodno.
 Shortly before the invasion of Poland by Germany, in August 1939 Major Szostak became the commander of the mobilised 32nd Reconnaissance Armoured Unit consisting of 3 squadrons with 13 TKS tankettes and 8 type 34-II armoured cars.

-World War II in Poland
+World War II

+September Campaign

 After the outbreak of World War II in Europe, Major Szostak and the 32nd Reconnaissance Armoured Unit under his command took part in the battles of Grajewo and Szczuczyn.
 The unit covered the withdrawal of the Podlaska Cavalry Brigade.
-On 12 September he took part in the battle for Kita.
-By 16 September he lost all his armour but fought the invading Soviets in Grodno and organised defence of the town of Giby.
-On 24 September, with the remainder of his men Major Szostak crossed the Lithuanian border and was interned.
+On September 12, he took part in the battle for Kita.
+By September 16, he lost all his armour but fought the invading Soviets at the battle of Grodno and organised defence of the town of Giby.

+Interment in Lithuania

-Until July 1940 he was in the internment camps of Calvary, Kurszany and Fort V in Kaunas.
-After the invasion of Lithuania by the Soviet Union he was transferred to Kozielsk II, and later to the camp in Griazowiec.
-He was released pursuant to the signature to the Sikorski–Mayski Agreement of 30 July.
+On September 24, with the remainder of his men Major Szostak crossed the Lithuanian border and was interned.
+Until July 1940 he was in the internment camps of Calvary, Kuršėnai and Fort V in Kaunas.